 AMENDMENT OF BY-LAWS

-38. The by-laws of the corporation not embodied in the letters patent may be repealed or amended by by-law enacted by a majority of the directors at a meeting of the Board of Directors and sanctioned by an affirmative vote of at least two-thirds (2/3) of the members at a meeting duly called for the purpose of considering the said by-law, provided that the repeal or amendment of such by-laws shall not be enforced or acted upon until the approval of the Minister of Consumer and Corporate Affairs has been obtained.
+38. The by-laws of the corporation not embodied in the letters patent may be repealed or amended by by-law enacted by a majority of the directors at a meeting of the Board of Directors and sanctioned by an affirmative vote of at least two-thirds (2/3) of the membership at a meeting duly called for the purpose of considering the said by-law, provided that the repeal or amendment of such by-laws shall not be enforced or acted upon until the approval of the Minister of Consumer and Corporate Affairs has been obtained.

+Proposed rewrite of 38.

+38. The by-laws of the corporation not embodied in the letters patent may be repealed or amended by by-law enacted by a majority of the directors at a meeting of the Board of Directors and sanctioned by an affirmative vote of at least two-thirds (2/3) of the membership at a meeting duly called for the purpose of considering the said by-law, where all changes to the by-laws to be voted upon are distributed to the membership no less than fourteen (14) days prior to the commencement of the meeting to which they are voted upon.
+All of this being contingent upon the fact that the repeal or amendment of such by-laws shall not be enforced or acted upon until the approval of Industry Canada has been obtained.

 AUDITORS

-39. The members shall at each annual meeting appoint an arms length professional accountant to audit the accounts of the corporation for report to the members at the next annual meeting.
+39. The members shall at each annual general meeting appoint an arms-length professional accountant to audit the accounts of the corporation for report to the members at the next annual meeting.
 The auditor shall hold office until the next annual meeting provided that the directors may fill any casual vacancy in the office of auditor.
 The remuneration of the accountant shall be fixed by the Board of Directors, and in consultation with the society’s treasurer.

 BOOKS AND RECORDS